ArianRai/Documentation/Typescript.md

 type Address = typeof address
 ```

-`instanceof` operator : checks if an object is an instance of a class.
+`instanceof` : checks if an object is an instance of a class.

 ```typescript
 class Bird {